TREATMENT IN GEORGIA

 At the same time, we help patients recognize how depression, mood swings or panic attacks can actually serve as relapse triggers.
 This reinforces the importance of self-care and properly treating co-occurring disorders and mental health conditions to help patients avoid those triggers and sustain relapse prevention.

 Increasingly, clinicians have come to appreciate the important role of holistic and experiential therapies in drug and alcohol rehab and in co-occurring disorder treatment.
-Bluff Plantation offers a range of options, including yoga and meditation, animal-assisted therapy, art therapy, horticulture therapy and exercise programs.
-These activities are known to alleviate symptoms of stress, anxiety and depression in all people, not just those with mental health or substance use disorders.
+Bluff offers a range of options, including yoga and meditation, animal-assisted therapy, art therapy, horticulture therapy, and exercise programs.
+These activities are known to alleviate symptoms of stress, anxiety, and depression in all people, not just those with mental health or substance use disorders.
 For people in recovery, these activities are that much more beneficial.

 We believe that a combination of treatments, personalized for each individual, is necessary to treat co-occurring disorders that are as complex as addiction and mental illness.
 Our goal is to ensure patients have an accurate diagnosis, receive care that treats the whole person, and develop the skills to overcome addiction and mental health disorder.

-After inpatient treatment, men and women in recovery can enter our partial hospitalization or intensive outpatient programs for continued support and treatment.
-At Bluff Plantation, we believe recovery is more than just abstaining from an addictive substance; it is also about leading a healthy, productive life.
+After attending our inpatient treatment center, men and women in recovery can enter our partial hospitalization or intensive outpatient programs for continued support and treatment.
+At Bluff, we believe recovery is more than just abstaining from an addictive substance; it is also about leading a healthy, productive life.
 It is our goal to assist each person in their recovery, every step of the way.